Dawit-Sh/CupofteaV2/_posts/2024-07-28-TechnoFeudalism.md

 *Art taken from [What Is Technofeudalism?](https://nymag.com/intelligencer/2022/10/what-is-technofeudalism.html)*

-So what is all the fuss about, i did share hint this blog on my telegram channel [Here](https://t.me/davedumps/4085), but as you can from the article above where i snatched the art, technofeudalism is not that much of a new concept, but i recently became aware of it.
+So what is all the fuss about, i did share a hint of this blog on my telegram channel [Here](https://t.me/davedumps/4085), but as you can from the article above where i snatched the art, technofeudalism is not that much of a new concept, but i recently became aware of it.
 So me being me i had to write about it and share my findings and opinions

 ## Topics